Crocker Church: Historical society ownership

-Since 2006, the Historical Society has worked to restore, maintain and utilize Crocker Church.
+Since 2006, the Historical Society has worked to restore, maintain, and utilize Crocker Church.
 In 2019 and 2020, they raised $50,000 to perform necessary restorations.
 Repairs were made to the wood siding, floor joists, west wall, foundation and six windows.
-They are now raising funds to restore the east wall.
+They are raising funds to restore the east wall.
 The church is frequently used for events such as Conversations at the Crocker, where experts and audience discuss events and people that have shaped Sarasota.
 The Historical Society also rents out the church as a wedding venue.

 Cemetery

 Crocker Cemetery, also known as St John's Cemetery, is historically associated with the church and is located on Bee Ridge Road near the corner of Tamiami Trail.
 The land for the cemetery was deeded to the church trustees in 1901, and the first burial took place in 1907.
-Burials continued until 1975, even after the church was moved to Bradenton; the graveyard was closed to further burials in 1982.
+Burials continued until 1975, after the church was moved to Bradenton; the graveyard was closed to further burials in 1982.

 Around 1997, trustees appointed a new coordinator to restore the cemetery, which had fallen into disrepair.
 In 2001, a plaque was erected on the site by the Sarasota Historical Commission.